 Gothic Inspiration & Medieval Manhattan

 Today we will depart after breakfast, and drive to Siena, a UNESCO world heritage sight that exploded with art and architecture in the 13th century before the Black Death struck in 1348.
-We’ll commence our visit with an orientation walking tour by a knowledgeable and charming guide, that includes Siena’s Gothic cathedral, Duomo of Santa Maria Asunta, where the beautiful mosaic floors will blow you away.
-Enjoy time on your own to have lunch and explore Siena.
+Viktorija will provide history and an orientation to the city, and we’ll visit Siena’s Gothic cathedral, Duomo of Santa Maria Asunta, where the beautiful mosaic floors will blow you away.
+Then we’re off to Piazza del Campo where Siena’s famous Palio di Siena horse race takes place.
+Enjoy time on your own to have lunch, shop, and explore Siena.

 Meals Breakfast, Dinner